More Medications Facts

 The putative efficacy of topiramate in the treatment of alcohol dependence is based on reversing chronic changes induced by alcohol resulting in dopamine-facilitated neurotransmission in the midbrain.
 Topiramate might antagonise alcohol's rewarding effects associated with abuse liability by inhibiting mesocorticolimbic dopamine release via the contemporaneous facilitation of GABA activity and inhibition of glutamate function.

-Studies have shown that topiramate (up to 300 mg per day) is more efficacious than placebo as an adjunct to standardised medication compliance management in treatment of alcohol dependence.
+Studies have shown that topiramate (up to 300 mg per day) is more efficacious than placebo as an adjunction to standardized management of alcohol dependence.
 Topiramate can reduce consumption and craving in alcohol-dependent patients 8.
 Double-blind, randomized, controlled study indicated that topiramate also can increase overall well-being and quality of life and lessen dependence severity and its harmful consequences of alcohol-dependent individuals 27.

-In the RCT topiramate showed potential as a safe and promising medication for the treatment of cigarette smoking in alcohol-dependent individuals 25.
+Also, topiramate is a promising treatment of cigarette smoking in alcoholic individuals 25.

 Topiramate is efficacious and relatively well tolerated in the short-term treatment of binge eating disorder associated with obesity 5.
 In the study topiramate was associated with a significantly higher rate of reduction in binge frequency, binge day frequency, body mass index, weight, and scores on the Clinical Global Impression severity scale and the Yale-Brown Obsessive Compulsive Scale (modified for binge eating) than placebo.